11 Of The Best Savoury Snack Swaps To Make At The Supermarket

 Okay so sesame snaps are sweet and savoury…but they’re sweeter than you might realise, being 51% sugar.
 Go for Soul Seed Super Seed Snaps instead for just a touch of sweetness; the Spicy Sriracha flavour has half the amount of sugar as sesame snaps, and plenty of savoury goodness from a protein and fibre-rich seed medley (including buttery, omega-3 rich hemp seeds).

-Proof that chips can be good for you, Temole’s almond and white-bean based chips are baked not fried, and nutrient-packed – giving you fibre, protein, and antioxidant-rich vitamin E. The Sea Salt and Barbecue varieties are our faves.
+Proof that chips can be good for you, Temole’s almond and white-bean based chips are baked not fried, and nutrient-packed – giving you fibre, protein, and antioxidant-rich vitamin E. The Sea Salt and Barbecue varieties are our faves - shop them on the GoodnessMe Market!

 Made with brown Jasmine rice and chickpeas, Ceres’ oven-baked bites of goodness are MSG-free, and full of fibre, protein, and flavour from ‘real food’ ingredients - black pepper and vibrant turmeric.